History of Shamrock Rovers F.C.: Bradley era

 However, through developing young players and astute signings such as Jack Byrne, Rovers steadily improved under Bradley's management.
 In 2019 Bradley's team won the FAI Cup, defeating Dundalk after penalties in the final, before a crowd of over 33,000, the first time that Rovers had won the Cup since 1987.
 The following season, a campaign truncated by the COVID-19 pandemic, Rovers won a shortened league season unbeaten.
 In the Europa League qualifying rounds Rovers were narrowly beaten 2–0 by Italian giants AC Milan.
 Dundalk denied Bradley's team a 'double' however, beating them in the FAI Cup Final, which due to the pandemic, was played behind closed doors.
 In 2021, despite losing star players such as Jack Byrne and Aaron McEneff, before the start of the season, Shamrock Rovers retained the title, finishing sixteen points ahead of nearest rival St Patrick's Athletic and picking up the trophy before a full house in Tallaght Stadium against Drogheda United.
 In 2022, Rovers won their third league title in a row, picking up the trophy in a 1–0 win against Derry City.
 The club also qualified for the group stages of the UEFA Conference League for the first time.
 Attendances also continued to improve, with an average of more than 6,000 fans attending home games in Tallaght stadium in 2022.
 In 2023, the club made history by winning the league title again for the fourth year in a row, thus equalling the record set by the Hoops team of the 1980's.
 It was the clubs 21st title overall.
+The 2024 league season was disappointing in that Rovers narrowly failed to retain their league title, which was won by Shelbourne.
+However Stephen Bradley's side did well in Europe, qualifiying for the group stage of the UEFA Conference League and qualifying to the knockout rounds where they were ultimately knocked out on penalties by Norwegian side Molde.
+In 2025 Shamrock Rovers recoverd their title and won a league and FAI Cup double as well as again qualifying for the group stages of the Conference League.
+Rovers won their 26th league title with a home 1-0 win against Galway United and defeated Cork City 2-0 in the FAI Cup Final.